KazuoYanagimoto/Sublime-GoogleImages/README.md

-# Sublime-GoogleImages-Plugin
+# Sublime-GoogleImages
-Sublime plugin for searching images by using Google Images
+Sublime plugin for searching images by using Google Image Search